 Product sources are linked in the text, and there is also a full sourcelist at the end of the post.

 Keeping with a modern classic style like my kitchen, I chose shaker style cabinets from DIY Kitchens with custom painted doors.
 The colour I chose was Kigali from Paint & Paper Library, described as a blackened denim, which I love in this space contrasted with the other pale, natural and gold finishes in the room.
 The tongue-and-groove cladding is painted in Little Greene’s intelligent eggshell in French Grey Mid, which beautifully picks up on the warm grey tones of the worktop.

 The tall cabinets, neatly tucked into the far corner, belie the amount of modification required to fit them around the combi boiler, the underfloor heating manifold and the RSJ beam spanning the width of the room.
-There may have been a fair bit of under-the-breath swearing from the builder who fitted them!
 The cabinets are finished with gorgeous weighty black knurled button knobs.